ISTA-SPiDerS/aptos-multi-region-bench/README.md

 Firstly, start all the validators and fullnodes.

 ```
-# 1. This performs a helm upgrade to all clusters to spin up the validators and fullnodes (this may take a few minutes)
+# 1. This performs a helm upgrade to all clusters to spin up the validators and fullnodes (this may take a few minutes).
+The scripts in the next steps expect to have equal number of vfn's else they crash, so also pass the flag --vfn-enabled.
-time ./bin/cluster.py upgrade --new
+time ./bin/cluster.py upgrade --new --vfn-enabled
 ```

 You will see most pods are in a `ContainerCreating` state.
 This is because these pods (fullnodes and validators) are waiting for their keys and genesis configurations, which will be done in a later step.

-You might also see some pods in `Pending` state.
-This is likely due to GKE's underlying autoscaler kicking in.
-It may take a few minutes for the necessary compute to be available to the cluster.
-Part of why we install the validators and fullnodes workloads as the first step is to warm up the infrastructure.

 In order to progress to the next steps, check that all LoadBalancers have been provisioned for each validator and fullnode.
 From the output, check if there are any services that have `<pending>` for their `EXTERNAL-IP`.
 Wait until all LoadBalancers are brought up before proceeding to the next step.